 - 1. A completed application form and non-refundable application fee - 2.
 Official transcripts showing a bachelor's degree from a regionally accredited U.S. institution or equivalency - 3.
-Test scores from the Graduate Record Examination (GRE) or an approved petition to waive the examination, based on criteria cited below - 4.
-A personal statement following the guidelines included in the admissions packet - 5.
-Three professional letters of recommendation - 6.
-Evidence of initial interview and program advisement with a faculty adviser
+A personal statement following the guidelines included in the admissions packet - 4.
+Three professional letters of recommendation - 5.
+Evidence of initial interview and program advisement with a faculty adviser - 1.
+An International Student Application Form and additional required documents - 2.
+GRE and TOEFL scores if undergraduate work was completed at other than a regionally accredited U.S. institution